johnsen/Sonatina-symphonic-orchestra-MIDNAM/README.md

 http://sourceforge.net/projects/openoctave/files/libraries/

 * Place the sonatina.midnam file in ~/.config/ardour3/patchfiles
+(For indididual midnam files see the MIDNAM folder)

 * You should adjust the PATH in the Sonatina_0.1D.lscp file, otherwise LinuxSampler can't find your samples